-4 Local Search Heuristics for Fixed-size Minimax
+4 Local Search Heuristics for FSM

-Even though the algorithm of Section 3 gives us a theoretical worst-case guarantee (in fact, we may even have a better performance in practice for some instances), a factor 3-approximation may still be far away from acceptably good outcomes.
-In this section we focus on polynomial-time heuristics, which turn out to perform very well in practice, if not optimally, even though we cannot obtain an improved theoretical worst-case guarantee.
-The heuristics that we will investigate are based on local search; some of them use the 3-approximation as a starting point and retain its ratio guarantee.
+Even though the algorithms of Section 3 give a theoretical worst-case guarantee (in fact, we may even have a better performance in practice), a factor 3-approximation may still be far away from optimal outcomes.
+Thus we focus on polynomial-time heuristics, which turn out to perform very well in practice, if not optimally, even though we cannot obtain an improved worst-case guarantee.
+The heuristics that we investigate are based on local search; some of them use the 3-approximation as a starting point and retain its ratio.